nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```
 The program provides two methods for uploading student data, allowing flexibility in how you input and manage information.
 Below are the options:

+It is **HIGHLY RECOMMENDED** to use file input for large datasets and manual input for minor adjustments.

 #### Manual Input
 By inputting `1`, users can directly enter student data into the program.
 This option is useful for adding individual records or performing quick updates without needing to upload an entire file.